-The project has received project has received funding from the European Union's Horizon 2020 research and innovation programme under Grant Agreement no. 101037247
+The project has received funding from the European Union's Horizon 2020 research and innovation programme under Grant Agreement no. 101037247

 This module focuses on the vital role individuals and communities play in wildfire management.
 Participants will learn about methods of engagement in wildfire management processes and community preparedness.